KYKS: History

-The facility was built and received an initial License to Cover on September 29, 1976 as KLUF.
+The facility was built and received an initial license to cover on September 29, 1976, as KLUF-FM.

-KLUF changed its callsign to the current KYKS on January 1, 1980, formatted as country music station "Kicks 105".
-The format and branding are currently the longest running continuous FM operation in the Lufkin-Nacogdoches area, only eclipsed by AM station KRBA, which began operations in 1938, and has held a Country format since the 1970s.
+KLUF-FM changed its call sign to the current KYKS on January 1, 1980, formatted as country music station "Kicks 105".
+The format and branding are currently the longest running continuous FM operation in the Lufkin-Nacogdoches area, only eclipsed by AM station KRBA, which began operations in 1938, and has held a country format since the 1970s.